pact-foundation/docs.pact.io/website/docs/implementation_guides/rust/pact_mock_server.md

 Returns Ok if the pact file was successfully written.
 Returns an Err if the file can not be written, or there is no mock server running on that port.

+## Crate features
+All features are enabled by default

+* `datetime`: Enables support of date and time expressions and generators.
+* `xml`: Enables support for parsing XML documents.
+* `plugins`: Enables support for using plugins.
+* `multipart`: Enables support for MIME multipart bodies.
+* `tls`: Enables support for mock servers using TLS.
+This will add the following dependencies: hyper-rustls, rustls, rustls-pemfile, tokio-rustls.